 It would probably be good to write something here as well.

 László Francsics is an architect, Doctor of Liberal Arts, internationally awarded astrophotographer, and the chairman of the Hungarian Astrophotographers' Association.
 He was born in 1984, he lives and works in Budapest.
-He received his MA from Budapest University of Technology and Economics (BUTE) and currently working on his DLA doctoral thesis.
+He received his MA from Budapest University of Technology and Economics (BUTE).
 In 2009 he also completed the basic course of astronomy at Eötvös Loránd University.
 He founded his own architectural practice with his wife in 2018.
 Besides architectural design and part-time teaching at BUTE, he also creates architectural photography for design journals and magazines.
 His work oscillates between astronomical and artistic photographs.
 László has studied for a long time the relationship between man and the cosmos.

 László was the curator-assistant of Space Impression national astrophotography

 exhibition organised in the Hungarian House of Photography.
 Since 2013 he has

 been the columnist of the 'Astrophoto of the Month' of the Hungarian

 Astronomical Association's journal and co-author in the Globe magazine of the

 Hungarian Geographical Society, currently a regular writer of two columns on astrophotography.

 In 2018 László was elected chairman of the newly founded Hungarian